Apply for PreK and Early Head Start

 - A parent/legal guardian must meet with family service partner to submit your child’s completed enrollment packet.
 You will be contacted by the family service partner to schedule an appointment.

 - Your child must have a current school physical with up-to-date immunizations; a home visit with the teacher must be completed.
 The teacher will call you to schedule an appointment.

-- As children are enrolled in the FECEP/Head Start program, it is important to maintain accurate medical records.
-The following health forms are used to ensure your child is healthy and are required to be on file prior to a child’s first day of school in the FECEP/Head Start program.
+- As children are enrolled in PreK or Early Head Start, it is important to maintain accurate medical records.
+The following health forms are used to ensure your child is healthy and are required to be on file prior to a child’s first day of school in the PreK or Early Head Start program.
 These forms may also be asked to be updated throughout the school year.
 Please submit the following forms to your assigned Family Service Partner or your child’s classroom teacher when asked to provide them for your child.

 School Entrance Physical Examination

 - Acceptance into the program is based on need, not “first come, first served” with priority given to 4 and 5 year olds (not eligible for Kindergarten).
 Families are encouraged to apply as soon as possible, beginning January 1st of each year for the following school year starting in September.